EAJ7/MOLInterface/README.md

 Then add and commit changes as usual.

-To install the package, run
+To install the package, go to your cloned repository's directory and run

 ```
 (MOLInterface) $ pip install -e ".[test,doc]"